Kidzopolis

-Kidzopolis is a themed kid's area with various rides at several Six Flags amusement parks.
-It opened in 2011 at Six Flags Great America and Six Flags New England after being re-themed from Wiggles World.
-Six Flags Great Escape and Six Flags Fiesta Texas also had a version of the area, but it was transformed into an expansion of the Hurricane Harbor waterpark in 2019, and before being re-themed into a DC Universe-themed area in 2024.
+Kidzopolis is a themed children's area with small rides at several Six Flags amusement parks.
+The first sections opened in 2011 at Six Flags Great America and Six Flags New England, both being re-themed from Wiggles World.
+Six Flags Great Escape and Hurricane Harbor and Six Flags Fiesta Texas had the area in the past, but the former's was merged into an expansion of the Hurricane Harbor water park in 2019 and the latter's was rethemed into a DC Universe area in 2024.

+As of 2026, the only parks with Kidzopolis areas still in operation are Six Flags New England and Six Flags Great America.

-Shared attractions located within the themed area include Krazy Kups, a tea cup ride, and ZoomJets, a rotating plane ride.
+Shared attractions located within the areas include Krazy Kups (a teacups ride), and ZoomJets (a spinning plane ride).